Solving Exponential Equations

 What is Solving Exponential Equations in Math?

-Why is Solving Exponential Equations important?
+What is the Solving Exponential Equations formula?

 How Solving Exponential Equations Connects to Other Ideas